shukaiz/chess/README.md

 # Chess
-This is by Kevin Zhang's CS 242 Assignment 1.
+This is a chess game in Java I made for CS 242 Assignment 1.
 It's fun I swear :)

 ### Install
-You can download source code from GitLab (providing that you have access to this repo)
+You can download source code here or use the link below to download from GitLab (You will need a UIUC NetID and access to repo to use the linnk)
   - [zip]
   - [tar.gz]
   - [tar.bz2]